jimbrig/KaaS/0-Slipbox/Managing Managers.md

----
-Date: 2022-07-29
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Slipbox", "#Topic/Dev"]
-Alias: "Managing Managers"
----

 # Managing Managers

 ## Overview

 As a software developer i.e., programmer, one of the most challenging issues you face is related to managing your manager and his/her expectations.
 You may come across various complicated and confusing situations, which are unexpected and difficult to resolve and ultimately you become a victim of unnecessary stress we discussed in last chapter.
 Following examples may be few of them:

--   Your manager does not give you due respect and value.
+* Your manager does not give you due respect and value.

--   One of your peers does not deliver still he is always in news and getting appreciation notes.
+* One of your peers does not deliver still he is always in news and getting appreciation notes.

--   There has been some misunderstanding between you and your manager.
+* There has been some misunderstanding between you and your manager.

--   A cold war is running between you and your manager.
+* A cold war is running between you and your manager.

--   From last few years, your manager did not think about your promotion or salary revision.
+* From last few years, your manager did not think about your promotion or salary revision.

--   You think your manager is not capable enough and it is difficult to convince him/her.
+* You think your manager is not capable enough and it is difficult to convince him/her.

--   It does not matter what you deliver, still you have to get negative feedback.
+* It does not matter what you deliver, still you have to get negative feedback.

--   Your manager does not like you because of XYZ reasons.
+* Your manager does not like you because of XYZ reasons.

 Just think what is going on between you and your manager, I am sure you will be able to add your issue in the above list.
 That's the first and most important task to identify why there is an issue.
 It could be X...
 Y... or Z....